Rysias/cds-assignments/language-assignments/language-a3/README.md

 ## Methods and Design
 ### Metrics
 This assignment relies on the [networkx-package](https://networkx.org/), which is the de-facto standard for network analysis in python.
-I the package to calculate the following three metrics: degree-centrality, (weighted) betweenness-centrality, and (weighted) eigenvector centrality.
+I used the package to calculate the following three metrics: degree-centrality, (weighted) betweenness-centrality, and (weighted) eigenvector centrality.

 [Degree-centrality](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.degree_centrality.html) is simply defined as the fraction of nodes a given node is connected to.
 It is thus one of the simplest network measures.